Bin collection days

 Streets that have been missed for collections will be updated here: Wednesday 4 December 2019, Acess issues at Grange Drive, Long Eaton and Grange Road, Long Eaton.
 Leave bins out for collection.

 Thursday 5 December: Byron Street recycling missed due to parked cars.
 Please leave bins out for collections and crews will return.

 Friday 6 December: Recycling missed due access issues at Oliver Road and Eaton Avenue, Kirk Hallam.

 Garden Waste collection date changes

-Garden waste collections will stop in the North, which includes: Breadsall, Cotmanhay, Dale Abbey, Kirk Hallam, Ilkeston, Little Eaton, Morley, Ockbrook, Stanley, Stanley Common, Stanton by Dale and West Hallam week commencing 2 December 2019 and will restart week commencing 24 February 2020.
+Garden waste collections have now stopped in the North, which includes: Breadsall, Cotmanhay, Dale Abbey, Kirk Hallam, Ilkeston, Little Eaton, Morley, Ockbrook, Stanley, Stanley Common, Stanton by Dale and West Hallam.
+They will restart the week commencing 24 February 2020.

 Garden waste collections will stop in the South, which includes: Borrowash, Breaston, Draycott, Long Eaton, Risley, Sandiacre and Sawley week commencing 9 December 2019 and will restart week commencing 2 March 2020.

 Please ensure that after collection your bin is put away so as not to cause a nuisance to your neighbours.